 So, when a Sugar Hollow hike popped up on MeetUp, I jumped on the opportunity.
 I woke up early, hit the trail, then found out this was not the hike to Blue Hole.

 There are two hikes that set off from the Sugar Hollow parking area.
 In this post, I’ll share which is which and how to get to the Blue Hole (eventually I did make it).

 I usually rely on AllTrails for directions.
 In this case, it’s not possible, but on Google Maps and Apple Maps you can map to “Sugar Hollow Trail to Blue Hole.”

 The address is 6796 Sugar Hollow Road in Crozet.
-When I drove to the trailhead, I was instructed by the hike leader to map to Stinson Vineyards (4744 Sugar Hollow Road).
+I was instructed by the hike leader to map to Stinson Vineyards (4744 Sugar Hollow Road).

 The leader noted to simply drive past the winery.
 That worked too.
 The parking area at 6796 Sugar Hollow Road is five miles past Stinson Vineyards.